 Of course with that kind of thinking, there’s no real thought about what would make your brand / logo special.
-There nothing with any real uniqueness that gets developed, because the number #1 priority is low cost, which usually leads to low quality.
+There is nothing with any real uniqueness that gets developed because the number #1 priority is low cost, which usually leads to low quality.
 Something has to give, right?

 So why should businesses invest in their brand?
 What is the real value of a great brand?

 Give a listen to a couple of industry titans:

 “If this business were to be split up, I would be glad to take the brands, trademarks, and goodwill and you could have all the bricks and mortar – and I would fare better than you.”